your-tools/pycp/README.rst

 **This project is archived**

-I'm now working on a rewrite called [rusync](https://github.com/dmerejkowsky/rusync).
+I'm now working on a rewrite called `rusync https://github.com/dmerejkowsky/rusync`_.

 See you there!